LeIndigo004/Diagram-Module/testrapport.md

 # Diagram Module - Testreport
 This module was manually tested through a created test app placed in the folder named **test** with the help of a browser.
 The test app is made of a test.js file and a normal index.html file where test.js is imported as a script.
 It was made to check each method's functionality with different input values and conditions.
+I am aware of the problem where these manual test cases get pretty big easily.
+In the future, I would like to use the testing framework jest for testing some parts of the code.

 Below is a list of test cases with description, execution and outcome.
 Each test case is focused on one public method in the module, to insure they work as intended.